Tmitchy/-SOC-Incident-Documentation/README.md

 ## 🧭 How to read this log

 Each incident gets its own entry using the template below.
-Entries are added as I complete them on LetsDefend — nothing is backfilled or embellished after the fact.
+Entries are added as I complete them on LetsDefend; nothing is backfilled or embellished after the fact.

 ---